ioccc-src/webtool/README.md

 ## Disclaimer

-This was baedd on concept code, originally written by Eliot Lear (@elear) in late 2021.
+This code is based on code originally written by Eliot Lear (@elear) in late 2021.
-The [IOCCC judges](https://www.ioccc.org/judges.html) heavly modified Eliot's code, so any fault you find should be blamed on them. 😉
+The [IOCCC judges](https://www.ioccc.org/judges.html) heavly modified Eliot's code, so any fault you find should be blamed on them. 😉.
 As such, YOU should be WARNED that this code may NOT work, or at least may not for you.

-The IOCCC plans to deploy a hosted docker container to allow IOCCC registered contestants to submit files created by the [mkiocccentry tool](https://github.com/ioccc-src/mkiocccentry).
+The IOCCC plans to deploy a hosted docker container to allow IOCCC registered contestants to submit files that hqve been created by the [mkiocccentry tool](https://github.com/ioccc-src/mkiocccentry).

 The [IOCCC judges](https://www.ioccc.org/judges.html) plan to work on this code prior to thr next IOCCC.